-Check out this portfolio of my academic and extracurricular projects below, spanning robotics and control, mechanical design, and machine learning!
+Academic and extracurricular projects involving robotics and control, mechanical design, and machine learning.

 MPhil Thesis: Exploring Smartphone-Enabled Gesture Input for Intuitive Robot Teleoperation